danielburgess/ZAMN-SuperFamicade/readme.md

 - Graphical Changes for "Arcade Mode"
 - Code Changes for "Arcade Mode" (May include options for difficulty, # lives per coin-up, etc.)
 - Support second player join-in

+Note:
+I've included my project files for SynWrite (https://sourceforge.net/projects/synwrite/) as well as a custom Lexer for 65816 Assembly (should be xkas 0.06 compatible).